Benex254/FastAnime/README.md

 > [!IMPORTANT]
 >
-> This project currently scrapes allanime and animepahe and is in no way related to them nor does the project own any content servers.
-The site is in the public domain and can be access by any one with a browser.
+> This project currently scrapes allanime and animepahe.
+The site is in the public domain and can be accessed by any one with a browser.

 ## Installation